Muzietto/es6-lambda-calculus/README.md

     def COND = PAIR

-  We attempt now to define TRUE and FALSE as functions.
+  We attempt now to define TRUE and FALSE as functions:

     COND 1 2 TRUE = 1 => def TRUE = FIRST